Core Elements of Banking Supervision (CBS)

 Qualifications

-Participants should be familiar with basic banking regulation and supervisory procedures.
+Participants are expected to be familiar with basic banking regulation and supervisory procedures.

 Course Objectives